 Photographer Keiko Oikawa, who’s shot and styled food for everyone from Nigella Lawson to Marks & Spencer, had her clients in mind when she created her website.
 Oikawa chose to divide her online portfolio into separate galleries for food, lifestyle, and travel shots, so that clients would instantly get a feel for her photography.
 “I shoot mainly food, but food is also about different cultures and places,” she says.
 “It makes sense for me to choose these subjects, but show them separately so that clients can find relevant information.”

-Sell your work
+Sell your work on your website

 If you’ve ever considered selling prints of your photos, now’s the time to try it out.
 Adding a sentence like, “Send me an email if you’re interested in buying prints of my photos” is an easy way to let visitors to your site know that your work is available for sale.